Skip to content

 Itinerary style: active expedition with kayaking, skiff exploration, hiking, snorkeling, and onshore village visits.
 Inside Passage Alaska routes go deeper into Glacier Bay, Tracy Arm, and Frederick Sound than mainstream cruises.
 Hawaii inter-island routes visit smaller, less-developed islands.

-Per-night pricing: $500-1,200 per person depending on itinerary.
-Includes all meals, basic beverages, expedition activities.
+Per-night pricing: starts from roughly $500-1,200 per person depending on itinerary.
+Includes all meals, beverages, and expedition activities.

 Best for: US-based travelers who want small-ship adventure without international long-haul travel.